-- 1. To receive credit, poems must: - a. be single spaced with 1" margins - b. be left-justified (not center- or right-, although indentation and other variations in form are allowed) - c. be written in Times New Roman font, size 12 - d. have a title, written in bold - e. have your name and the assignment number at the top of the page - 2.
-Poems must respond to the assignment given.
-No end-rhyming unless the prompt says it's OK. - 3.
+- 1. To receive credit, poems must: - a. be single spaced with 1" margins

+- c. be written in Times New Roman font, size 12 - d. have a title, written in bold - e. have your name and the assignment number at the top of the page - 2.
+Poems must respond to the assignment given. - 3.
 Poems must be written in complete sentences (if you eliminated the line breaks, the text would read coherently and be grammatically correct).

+Workshop Procedure

-Workshop Procedure: Email me your poem as a.doc or .docx attachment before class on the date that it is due.
+Email me your poem as a.doc or .docx attachment before class on the date that it is due.
 I will read every poem and select a portion of them to be workshopped the following week.
 Each student will have his/her poems workshopped throughout the semester.

-Please PRINT OUT all poems to be workshopped, read each carefully (at least two times), and mark up the copies with feedback.
-Prepare at least TWO POSITIVE and TWO CRITICAL comments for each poem, and be prepared to share them during workshop.
+Please print out all poems to be workshopped, read each carefully (at least two times), and mark up the copies with feedback.
+Prepare at least two positive and two critical comments for each poem, and be prepared to share them during workshop.
+Comments must be specific (so, not merely "It was good").
 Bring the copies to class on the day of workshop.
 At the end of class, you will return the poems to the poets who wrote them.